aliaksandr960/segment-anything-eo/README.md

 # Segment Anything EO tools
 Earth observation tools for Meta AI Segment Anything

-## This tool is developed to easy process spatial data (GeoTIFF and TMS) with Meta AI Segment Anything models
+## This tools is developed to easy process spatial data (GeoTIFF and TMS) with Meta AI Segment Anything models

 ### You can:
 - download TMS data (including OpenAerialMap and Mapbox Maxar) as GeoTIFF files